stirera/d-chimer_v1/README_3.md

 # d-chimer_v1

-Disentangle chimeric (d-chimer) sequences in de novo assembled viromes/metagenomes is a BLAST based pipeline conceived for taxonomic assignments by taking into account that :
-- Contigs can be only partly covered in a single BLAST search
-- Contigs can be covered by different genes from different organisms
+The aim of d-chimer is to detect and assign fragment of contigs included in chimeric sequences during taxonomic assignment with BLAST.
+It first executes BLAST and filter its results and recycles unassaigned contig fragments. d-chimer can execute a BLASTn or a BLASTx independently when searching against reference databases.

 ## 1. **Usage**

-Once, d-chimer installed and the parameters configured (through the `d-chimer_config.yaml`, file), it can be used as follow :
+Once d-chimer installed (see section 2 for installation) and the parameters configured (through the `d-chimer_config.yaml`file, section 3), it can be used as follow *:

-    python3 /path/to/d-chimer/dchimer.py  -p blastn -L True -f query_file.fasta *
+    python3 /path/to/d-chimer/dchimer.py  -p blastn -L True -f query_file.fasta

 \* We recommand users to execute d-chimer in the directory where they input data are.